yegor256/blog/_posts/2014/oct/2014-10-29-how-much-do-you-cost.md

 Do you have your own open source libraries that are used by some community?
 Do you write code that is publicly available and used?

-If you have nothing to show here, I see three posible causes.
+If you have nothing to show here, I see three possible causes.

 First, you're **too shy to share** your code because **it's crap**.
 Obviously, this is not a good sign.
 Not because your code could be bad, but because